Blog

 I devoted 26 minutes to checking the locator order.
 In general, this aspect of the index was well done: I found only one error.
 But again, I wouldn’t have had to do as close a read for an index compiled with software.

 I spent 10 minutes checking formatting of cross-references and confirming that the pointers matched the targets (and I found a couple of errors there).
-I also noticed that the commas in the document weren’t consistently formatted after italicized or bolded text, another problem that wouldn’t usually arise with an index creating using software.
+I also noticed that the commas in the document weren’t consistently formatted after italicized or bolded text, another problem that wouldn’t usually arise with an index created using software.

 I spent 30 minutes double-checking alphabetization and locator order during the proofreading stage and found a few changes I’d missed making.